 In the event of the borrower's retirement with the approval of the college, or death, the loan shall become payable ninety days after demand by the college.
 Such demand may be made at any time prior to maturity.
-Unless and until such demand is made: (a) if the borrower has at least ten years of service at the time of retirement or death, the loan shall be payable in accordance with its original terms; or (b) if the borrower has less than ten years of service at the time of retirement or death, the loan shall become payable two years after the date of the applicable event.
+Unless and until such demand is made: (a) if the borrower has at least ten years of service at the time of retirement or death, the loan shall be payable in accordance with its original terms; or (b) if the borrower has less than ten years of service at the time of retirement or death, the loan shall be payable in accordance with its original terms; or (b) if the borrower has less than ten years of service at the time of retirement or death, the loan shall become payable two years after the date of the applicable event.